tychosavelkoel/ParT-SVDD/README.md

 wget https://jetquenchingtools.web.cern.ch/JetQuenchingTools/samples/LundPlaneMC/JetMed-pthat_350-vac.res
 wget https://jetquenchingtools.web.cern.ch/JetQuenchingTools/samples/LundPlaneMC/JetMed-pthat_350-qhat_1.5-L_4-asmed_0.24.res
 ```
 From this data create a root-file with the input variables for both the vacuum and non-vacuum set using [JetToyHI](https://github.com/mverwe/JetToyHI/blob/master/README_ForBScStudents.md) from Marta Verweij.
-For this project we added the option `addSingle` to the include/TreeWriter.hh file.
+For this project we added the option `addSingle` to `include/TreeWriter.hh`.
 Furthermore we wrote `Data.cc` based on `runSimpleJetAnalysis.cc` to create the root-file.
 For this run:
 ```
 ./Data -hard samples/JetMed-pthat_350-vac.res -nev 100000
 ```